 - Touch and hold the point you want to edit until its color changes to yellow before you try to drag and drop it to its new position. - Zoom in to place your points more accurately.
 The resolution of the grid will get finer as you zoom in.

-Note - The lock to grid setting if will affect the positioning of the point when dragging and dropping.
+Note - The lock to grid setting will affect the positioning of the point when dragging and dropping.

-The icons on the bottom of the drawing screen provide useful tools to assist with the drawing of the section.
+The icons in the toolbar provide useful tools for creating your design.
 See Common drawing tools.